lynchcm/MicroHugo/content/resource-centre/spreading-the-word/Why Small Businesses Need Social Media.md

 Time spent on social media is anything but wasted.
 If you’re thinking it’s a social thing that’s not for businesses, you’re out of touch.
 It’s a serious growth tool and lead generator that deserves a dedicated proportion of your time.

 Not convinced?
 Here are the ten reasons why small business have to be on social media.

 ## Level the Playing Field

 Let’s assume that like most other new companies, you have no marketing budget.
-A big TV marketing campaign is pie in the sky and it’s even hard to put aside a few pounds a day for google ads.
+A big TV marketing campaign is pie in the sky and it’s even hard to put aside a few pounds a day for Google ads.

 While bigger companies will always be able to spend more on flashy campaigns and outbid you in Google ad auctions, social media depends on quality, not quantity, allowing little companies to compete.

 Direct engagement with potential customers for free in a way that allows you to compete with industry giants — what could be better!

 ## Create a Sales Funnel

 Content marketing is one of the most effective marketing strategies out there.
 Instead of pushing your message at people, you pull them in with helpful articles that give them a positive experience of your brand.

 But it’s no use having a great blog with interesting content unless you can make sure it’s seen.
 That’s where social media comes in.
 Great content gets circulated, and suddenly your business is in front of lots of people.

-If you don’t know too much about how content marketing fits into a modern sales funnel, take a look at our article on Marketing Your New Business.
+If you don’t know too much about how content marketing fits into a modern sales funnel, take a look at our article on [Marketing Your New Business](/resource-centre/spreading-the-word/start-marketing-a-new-business/).

 ## Drive Website Traffic

 Theory is fine.
 But nothing beats having tried something in practice.
 That’s what we do with everything we recommend.